 The following rules and regulations are put in writing in an effort to better inform students and parents about student's responsibilities when participating in extracurricular activities at Perry-Lecompton High School.
 Participation is a voluntary endeavor and certain restrictions and expectations are placed on us, whether we agree with them or not.
-Students participating in extracurricular activities must be enrolled in a minimum of 6 classes at PLHS in order to become part of an extracurricular activity.
-PLHS students who are interested in participating in KSHSAA activities (all athletic teams, debate, forensics, scholars bowl, STUCO, dance, cheer, band and choir) will be a part of the USD#343 Random Drug and Alcohol Testing pool.
+Students who are interested in participating in KSHSAA activities, through PLHS(all athletic teams, debate, forensics, scholars bowl, STUCO, dance, cheer, band and choir), will be a part of the USD#343 Random Drug and Alcohol Testing pool.
 Parents may also opt their student in if desired.